A proxy vote is when you appoint another person to vote on your behalf.

 Submitting your form

 On all forms you need to provide your date of birth and signature.
 This is to prevent fraud.
-If you are unable to sign the form, please contact the Electoral Services team.
+If you are unable to sign the form, contact the Electoral Services team.

 You can email your completed form to firstname.lastname@example.org, attaching a photo or scanned copy of the completed form.